ZeroG-lab/PFCaMPARI/README.md

 This repository contains the data and scripts that were used to analyse microscopic data gathered from imaging the C28/I2 human chondrocytes after the parabolic flights with an Sartorius IncuCyte high througput microscope.

 ## Extracted data

+Hardware data: Each hardware unit contained 2 96-well plates, 4 units were used in total.
+Each unit measured time, voltage, current, temperature, pressure, acceleration and illumination events.
+These parameters were exported into excel files, which then were parsed into a data frame using R-Studio.

+Exported IncuCyte image fluorescent data: